 - How do handle negative work situations?

-- Your friend drops by while you’re caring for my children for a non-work related matter.
+- Your friend drops by while you’re caring for my children for a non-work-related matter.
 What do you do?

-Food and meal preparation
+Questions about food and meal preparation

 If you expect your nanny to prepare meals or snacks for your children, you’ll want to make sure they will provide appropriate foods for the ages of your children and meals with balanced nutrition.